Last-Gasp Jet Fighter Heinkel He 162

 |Line up of Heinkel He 162 Volksjager (People's Fighter) aircraft at Leck during the surrender, WWII.
 There were 120 He 162s at the time of Germany's surrender during WWI.|

 |Apparently a post-war test of the He 162.|

 |The Hinterbrühl underground production line for the He 162A.
 Of course, as with other production lines in the Third Reich, this would have been manned by slave labor.
 Untold thousands of people perished in these factories.|

 |Another angle on the 120 He 162s at Leck when Germany surrendered.|

 With sufficient fuel and time for pilot training, the Salamander could have made a difference.
-However, time had run out.
+However, the Reich's time had run out.
 Several examples survive.